Gut Health After Antibiotics: Recovery Timeline & What Actually Helps (2026)

 What to Avoid After Antibiotics

-• Aggressive gut cleanses
+• Aggressive detox or cleanses

 • High-dose supplements immediately